 To understand what makes each human group distinct, an anthropologist looks at various aspects of the human experience, such as physical character, culture, environment and more.
 From humans' biological bodies and genetics to survival needs such as food, water, and companionship, anthropologists figure out the ways previous societies and cultures met these needs.
 Additionally, anthropologists try to understand how people interacted socially, including how they dressed and communicated with one another, such as family, friends and other community members.

 A degree in anthropology from an institution such as North Central College prepares students for their future careers with rich academic study and opportunities.
 Inspiring faculty encourage you to process and apply your knowledge to the world.
-A successful program will enable you to think independently and work globally to solve problems and lead.
+A successful anthropology major program will enable you to think independently and work globally to solve problems and lead.
 To get there, you will take several foundational courses.
 Some may include: